-“Vedic culture was based on the implicit understanding that human happiness came not by external aggrandizement meant to satisfy one’s lust, anger and greed, but by inner realization that gradually freed one from these internal enemies.
+“Vedic culture was based on the implicit understanding that human happiness came not by external aggrandizement meant to satisfy one’s lust, anger, and greed, but by the inner realization that gradually freed one from these internal enemies.
 Life in Vedic times was not a rat race for wealth.”
-Rather it was based on spirituality…”the social environment provided abundant facilities and encouragement for one to develop oneself spiritually and find happiness within.”
+Rather it was based on spirituality…” the social environment provided abundant facilities and encouragement for one to develop oneself spiritually and find happiness within.”

 “One of the hallmarks of spirituality is more cooperation and less competition.”
 But, there’s no scope for being lazy here.
 A spiritually adept person asks for strength to do what’s needed.

 Self-realized means your human form of life gives you the fullest benefits.
 That is, the fullest potential of your human life is achieved.

 “The sun can be giving its rays, but we are living in a cave.
 All we need to do is stop hiding in the cave.
 Once you’re out, you don’t need a candle or flashlight to see where the sun is.”

 Basically, that’s the essence of self-realization.
 Take off the blinders.

 There is a story of a Chinese king who dreamt of being a butterfly, our monks relate.
 He questioned, ‘Am I a butterfly dreaming about being a king, or a king dreaming about being a butterfly?’

 Radhanath Swami, of whom both monks are disciples, reminds one to distinguish between reality and illusion.
 Illusion is temporary.
 Furthermore, a guru can help you to distinguish between illusion and reality.

 To improve these things, only, doesn’t give you spiritual life.
 “Miracles do happen, provided we have the eyes to see.”